vdrvt/redemptions/README.md

 npm run build
 ```

-This copies the static HTML/CSS/JS into `dist/` and includes the entry selector (`index.html`) plus the landing and checkout variants.
+This copies the static HTML/CSS/JS into `dist/` and includes the entry selector (`index.html`) plus the landing/checkout variants (classic, GTM, and BUR).

 ### 3. Preview the static build
 ```bash